torchipeppo/InfInt-project/modeling/global-schema.md

 cc is Country Code.
-It's always ISO (hopefully).
+It's always ISO.

 *(medals, events and continents are not first-class citizens, so they don't have any /1 predicates)*